-As part of our mission to advance climate action globally, we work collaboratively with our partners to create and deliver programs that aim to develop new opportunities that improve the quality of life in communities where we operate.
+As part of our mission to advance climate action globally, we work collaboratively with our partners to create and deliver programmes that aim to develop new opportunities that improve the quality of life in communities where we operate.

 Building New Habitats at Forest of Hearts